 Furthermore, bankers are expected to maintain extremely high work-life balance management expectations – often putting long hours into their professional careers while maintaining personal responsibilities such as caring for children or spouses.

 Despite these challenges, becoming a successful investment banker is possible if you have the correct qualifications and dedicate yourself fully to your career goals.
-You can achieve anything you set your mind to with hard work and dedication!
+You can achieve anything you want with hard work and dedication!

 Education requirements for a successful career in investment banking